marckean/marcseparation/_docs/my_initial_comments.md

 2. It was very hot and stuffy with hardly any air circulating around the room.
 Wasn't the best conditions.
 3. I was at the tail end of the sessions with the kids, I had the last session with the kids and by this stage the kids were over it, as they just spent 1 hour with their Mum in the same environment and no break in between.

-So keep this in mind when reading the sections from 259 onwards, it wasn't a great example of how the kids and I normally interact in the comfort of our own home.
+So keep this in mind when reading the sections from **259** onwards, it wasn't a great example of how the kids and I normally interact in the comfort of our own home.

-### Time with the kids
+### Unfairly judged based on current time with the kids

  The other thing that we need to realise is that ever since Alex and I separated when I moved out of the family home in January 2020, I have only had the kids for 4 nights a fortnight VS what Alex's time is with the kids which is 10 nights a fortnight.
 We have to remember that this makes a huge difference in judging my time with the kids, as I don't get the same time with the kids that Alex does at **71.4%**, I only get the kids for **28.6%** of the time.